Pontine Marshes: Bonifica integrale

 The new towns of Littoria (1932, now Latina), Sabaudia (1934), Pontinia (1935), Aprilia (1937), and Pomezia (1939) were founded, side by side with several other small borghi (rural villages).
-The carefully differentiated architecture and urban planning aspects of these towns is striking even today.

 Battle of Anzio

 On September 8, 1943, Italy changed sides in World War II, the king having already issued an order for Mussolini's arrest.
-Rescued by the Germans, he became the head of the Republic of Salò, a puppet regime over northern Italy.
+Rescued by the Germans, Mussolini became the head of the Republic of Salò, a puppet regime over northern Italy.
 The defense of Italy and the suppression of its insurgent population were left to the Wehrmacht.
 After the loss of Sicily, they successfully defended the Gustaf Line south of the marshes, necessitating an Allied landing at Anzio and Nettuno in an effort to outflank the Germans.
 Malaria had returned to the Agro Pontino: quinine and other medicines were in short supply or withheld by the Germans, the food was bad, a shortage of metal prevented repair of the screens, and veterans returning from the Balkans brought back resistant strains of the disease.

 The Germans stopped the pumps and opened the dikes, refilling the marsh with brackish water.
 They were being advised by the German malariologists Erich Martini and Ernst Rodenwaldt that the return of the salt water would encourage the return of the Anopheles labranchiae mosquito, which thrives in salty environments.
 The water would also destroy agriculture, removing essential supplies of food and fresh water from the vicinity, an act that had minimal military effect but devastated the population.
 Although it is true that the bog impeded movement of heavy equipment, the Germans did not flood the marsh for that reason; the equipment under heavy shelling from some of the largest artillery pieces the Germans had was going nowhere, anyway.
 The flooding was an act of biological warfare and was opposed by Italian former colleagues of the Germans in malariology, but someone on Kesselring's staff—unknown to this day—issued the order.

 The allies and the Germans equally, therefore, found themselves fighting in a mosquito-infested bog.
 The new homes were being used as refuges for infantry and cover for tanks.
 Ernie Pyle relates:On these little farms of the Pontine marshes Mussolini built hundreds of ... stone farmhouses ...
 Now and then I saw a farmer plowing while German shells landed right in his field.
 We tried to evacuate people ...
 But some of them simply refused to leave their homes.
 Sometimes the Germans would pick out one of the farmhouses, figuring we had a command post in it, I suppose, and blow it to smithereens.
 Then, and only then, did some Italian families move out ... on any side road we couldn't drive five minutes without seeing the skeleton of a cow or a horse.